exercism/x86-64-assembly/concepts/strings/introduction.md

 In assembly, it is usually implemented as an array.

 It is possible to declare a string in NASM using the directive `db`, as usual for declared data.
-Each character in a string is interpreted as a different byte (or sequence of bytes, for UTF-8 characters with more than 1 byte).
+Each character in a string is interpreted as a different byte (or sequence of bytes, for unicode characters with more than 1 byte).
 Even though this defines an array, it is not necessary to use a comma (`,`) to separate values:

 ```nasm